 Samosa is a savory fried Indian snack that has a crispy outer crust and a spicy filling.
-Learn to make the best Halwai Style Indian Samosa at home using my easy recipe.
-Here is how to make it.
+Wondering how to make it at home?
+Then try my foolproof recipe.

 The shape of the samosa varies depending on the region – triangular, cone, half-moon shaped, or square pockets.

 For a samosa to qualify as a very good one, it has to pass certain standards.
 The crust should be crispy and crunchy and slightly flaky and the filling should be a perfect balance of spicy, tangy, and full of flavors.

 Here, we are making a Punjabi Style Halwai Samosa, which is filled with delicious Aloo filling.
 They make for a perfect appetizer or evening snack.

 - Easy to make at home

 - Perfect to serve in your Tea parties